withastro/astro/examples/with-markdoc/README.md

 └── package.json
 ```

-Markdoc can be used within content collection using the `.mdoc` extension.
+Markdoc can be used in content collections with the `.mdoc` extension.
 See `content/docs/` for an example.

 You can also apply Astro components and server-rendered UI components (React, Vue, Svelte, etc) to your Markdoc files.
 See `src/content/DocsContent.astro` for an example configuration.